Mobile programming and systems

 Unlike the iPhone, the Microsoft operating system favors writing application in C#, but you can use C++ also.
 Applications run on a light .NET version.

-The interface can be built with Silverlight or XNA, a framework for games.
+The interface of WP 7 can be built with Silverlight or XNA, a framework for games.

 Blackberry OS